 Fleas are most active a few hours before sunset.
 Their activity remains high throughout the night, as evidenced by studies done with lighted flea traps.
 Flea host-finding appears to be synchronized with the resting times of domestic pets.

 Older fleas are more responsive to attraction cues than younger adults.
 Fleas that are 5-6 days old are most responsive Fig 3.
 Similarly, 1-3 day old fleas are more responsive to lighted flea traps than those less than a day old.
 Young fleas are less responsive because, after exiting their cocoons, there’s believed to be a brief period of final maturing before host-finding is initiated.

 Fig 3 Percent of female cat fleas (y-axis) at varying ages in days (x-axis) which respond to a specific attraction stimulus.

 There aren’t any known differences between the responsiveness of male and female cat fleas.

 In one study, cat flea attraction was tested with the colors red, blue, black, yellow and white.
 Red and blue were the most attractive, with white being the least attractive Fig 4.
 White has continually shown to be the least attractive color to cat fleas.
 In one experiment, 78% more fleas preferred red to white.
 Their response to the white target increased as the surface area of red increased.

 Fig 4 Response percentage (y-axis) of fleas presented with different colored targets (x-axis).

 Cat fleas aren’t attracted to small targets.
 In a natural setting, small targets would likely be unsuitable hosts, such as rodents.
-One experiment used targets with diameters of 8, 13 and 20 centimeters, and the responsive of fleas was 21.2%, 42.5%, and 43.6%, respectively.
+One experiment used targets with diameters of 8, 13, and 20 centimeters, and the responsiveness of fleas was 21.2%, 42.5%, and 43.6%, respectively.